Pillar 1: Onsite

 - In the app: surface the upgrade prompt after a meaningful action, not on arrival

-Months 1–6 · Goal: Build organic traffic"How to open a cafe in Australia" and related queries are high-intent searches from people actively planning to spend money.
+Months 1–6 · Goal: Build organic and AI search visibility"How to open a cafe in Australia" and related queries are high-intent searches from people actively planning to spend money.
 HospoSure is the exact answer.
 Ranking for these terms is a compounding long-term asset.

 Primary keywords — use in H1, page title, URL